DatanoiseTV/myrmt/README.md

 * Up to 4 independent channel outputs on GPIO pin #5,, #18 #19, #21
 * Frequency range from 0.01 Hz to 500 Khz
 * Duty cycle between 0.01 and 0.99, 0.50 by default (square wave)
-* command line interface using a serial console
+* command line interface using a serial console.
+The CLI has a history facility.

 # Configure the Project